syncromesh/pester/README.md

 - Backoff
 - LogRetries

-This variation introduces a dependency on the github.com/sbowman/glog fork of github.com/golang/glog.
+This fork of sethgrid's excellent implementation introduces a dependency on the github.com/sbowman/glog fork of github.com/golang/glog.
 This dependency allows a client to log each retry as an Error.
 Configuration of glog is external to the package.
-When using the the constructor form of the pester client, logging of retries is enabled by default.
+When using the constructor form of the pester client, logging of retries is enabled by default.
 To disable set the LogRetries attribute to false.

 ### Simple Example
 Use `pester` where you would use the http client calls.
 By default, pester will use a concurrency of 1, and retry the endpoint 3 times with the `DefaultBackoff` strategy of waiting 1 second between retries.